Clint Dempsey: New England Revolution

+The New England Revolution selected Clint Dempsey with their first pick (eighth overall) in the 2004 MLS SuperDraft.
+He made his Revolution debut in the 2004 season home opener, a 3–1 loss against the San Jose Earthquakes on April 17, 2004.
+The match was notable as the final home appearance for Revolution striker Joe-Max Moore.
+Dempsey scored his first MLS goal the following week, giving the Revolution a 12th minute lead against the MetroStars on April 25.

-The New England Revolution selected Clint Dempsey eighth overall in the 2004 MLS SuperDraft.
-In his rookie season, he started 23 of 24 matches scoring seven goals.
-Dempsey helped the Revolution to the Eastern Conference Finals and earned 2004 MLS Rookie of the Year Honors.
-He was also named the 2004 Man of the Year by the Midnight Riders.
-In 2005, Dempsey contributed ten goals and nine assists in 26 games.
-He scored the game-winning goal in the Eastern Conference Final on his way to an appearance in the MLS Cup Final.
+In his rookie season, Dempsey started 23 of 24 matches, playing at least three with a broken jaw, and scoring seven goals, tied for third on the team with Steve Ralston.
+Dempsey helped the Revolution to the 2004 Eastern Conference Finals and earned 2004 MLS Rookie of the Year Honors, beating out finalists Freddy Adu and Chad Marshall.
+He was also named the 2004 Man of the Year by the Midnight Riders, and was named an MLS All-Star.

+In 2005, Dempsey contributed ten goals and nine assists in 26 games, second in team scoring behind Taylor Twellman.
+He was named MLS Player of the Week for matchweek 4, and won MLS Goal of the Week in matchweek 5, a strike which was subsequently a finalist for 2005 MLS Goal of the Year.
+He scored the game-winning goal in the 4th minute of the Eastern Conference Final on his way to an appearance in the MLS Cup Final.
+He was again named an MLS All-Star, and also named a member of the MLS Best XI.

-In 2006, Dempsey added eight more goals, but missed significant time in the playoffs due to injury.
+In March of 2006, Dempsey received a two-week suspension for fighting with teammate Joe Franchino in practice.
+During the regular season, Dempsey added eight more goals, but missed significant time in the playoffs due to injury, and time during the regular season due to the World Cup.
+Dempsey won MLS Player of the Week honors for week 14, and MLS Goal of the Week in matchweek 28 for his strike against D.C.
+United.
 He came on as a substitute in the MLS Cup Final, but the Revolution lost their second straight final, this time in a penalty shoot-out.
+He was named an MLS All-Star for a third time, and to the MLS Best-XI for a second time.